Calistril 18, 4713 (Ordu-Aganhei, late night)

 “The Sickness is difficult to interpret,” she continued, though with less certainty.
 “It could mean the moral decay of a place, or the corruption of an individual of importance in your life.”

 I waved my hand dismissively, blowing that card off.
-It didn’t have anything to contribute here.
+It didn’t feel like it had anything to contribute here.
 Honestly, I just didn’t care.
 But the last one …

 I took a long, deep breath and said, “The Inquisitor.
 I can’t cheat my way out of it.
 I have to face it head on.”